Eejay-98/Mexico-Toy-Stores/README.md

 ## Data Source
 This data was gotten from the Maven Analytics playground.
 Here is the link for your reference.
 It contains 4 tables.

-1.Inventory table with 1,593 rows and 3 columns
+1.Inventory table with 1,593 rows and 3 columns.

 2.Product table with 35 rows and 5 columns

 3.Sales table with 829,262 rows and 9 columns

 4.Store table with 50 rows and 5 columns

 ## Data Cleaning